junxit/us-congress-bills-113/metadata.md

 - 2014-02-26 — Considered as unfinished business. (consideration: CR H1960)
 - 2014-02-26 — On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 353 - 65 (Roll no. 67). (text: CR 2/25/3014 H1913-1914)
 - 2014-02-26 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 353 - 65 (Roll no. 67).(text: CR 2/25/3014 H1913-1914)
+- 2014-02-27 — Received in the Senate and Read twice and referred to the Committee on the Judiciary.